eagletmt/PKGBUILDs/README.md

 # PKGBUILDs
-my PKGBUILDs for Arch Linux
+My PKGBUILDs for Arch Linux.

+Some package is not available on AUR.

 ## ccid13
 ccid 1.4 doesn't recognize B-CAS card...